IAmRoot0/iamroot0.github.io/_posts/2024-09-01-Remote_Code_Execution_via_Exposed_Docker_Daemon.md

 Enumerating: Finding Out if a Device Has Docker Remotely Accessible

-By default, the engine will run on **port 2375.** We can confirm this by performing an Nmap scan against your target (10.10.62.80) from your AttackBox.
+By default, the engine will run on **port 2375.** We can confirm this by performing an Nmap scan against the target (10.10.62.80)

 ```
 [iamroot@parrot]$ nmap -sV -p 2375 10.10.62.80